-- (iv) Clery Act.
-The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") is a federal statute codified at 20 U.S.C. § 1092(f), with implementing regulations in the U.S. Code of Federal Regulations at 34 C.F.R.
-668.46.
-The Clery Act requires all colleges and universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses. - (v) Complainant.
-A "Complainant" is an individual who reports or files a Complaint.
-A Complainant may be someone other than the person who may have been subjected to the Sexual Misconduct. - (vi) Complaint.
-A "Complaint" is an allegation of Sexual Misconduct asserted against another party and reported to or filed with the University. - (vii) Consent.
-"Consent" is informed, freely and actively given and mutually understandable words or actions that indicate a willingness to participate in mutually agreed-upon sexual activity.
-Consent is mutually understandable when a reasonable person would consider the words or actions of the parties to have manifested a mutually understandable agreement between them to engage in certain conduct with each other.
-Consent cannot be gained by ignoring or acting in spite of the objections of another.

-Consent cannot be inferred from:
+- (i) Clery Act.
+The Jeanne Clery Disclosure of Campus Security Policy and Campus Crime Statistics Act (the "Clery Act") is a federal statute, codified at 20 U.S.C. § 1092(f), with implementing regulations at 34 C.F.R.
+668.46 et al. The Clery Act requires all universities that participate in federal financial aid programs to keep and disclose information about crime on and near their respective campuses. - (ii) Complaint.
+A "Complaint" is a report of allegations of Sexual Misconduct asserted against another party and reported to or filed with the University. - (iii) Consent.
+"Consent" is informed, freely and actively given, and mutually understandable words or actions, which indicate a willingness to participate in mutually-agreed-upon sexual activity.
+Consent is mutually understandable if a reasonable person would consider the words or actions of the parties to have manifested a mutually understandable agreement between them to engage in certain conduct with each other.
+Consent may not be gained by ignoring or acting in spite of another's objection.
+Consent may not be inferred from:

 - 1. Silence, passivity, acceptance, or lack of resistance alone; - 2.
 A current or previous dating or sexual relationship (or the existence of such a relationship with anyone else); - 3.
 Attire; - 4.
 The buying of dinner or the spending of money on a date; or - 5.
-Consent previously given (i.e., consenting to one sexual act does not imply consent to another sexual act).
+Consent previously given, i.e., consenting to one sexual act does not imply consent to another sexual act.

-Consent is not effective if it is obtained through the use of physical force, violence, duress, intimidation, coercion or the threat, expressed or implied, of bodily injury.
-Whether a party used intimidation or coercion to obtain consent will be determined by reference to the perception of a reasonable person found in the same or similar circumstances.
+Consent is not effective if obtained through physical force, violence, duress, intimidation, coercion, or an express or implied threat of bodily injury.
+The reasonable person standard will be used to determine if a party used intimidation or coercion in an effort to force consent.